KreeFPS/MinyaOS/README.md

 pnpm start:client
 ```

-Then read the [Documentation](https://elizaos.github.io/eliza/) to learn how to customize your Eliza.
+Then read the [Documentation](https://minya.github.io/minya/) to learn how to customize your Eliza.

-### Manually Start Eliza (Only recommended if you know what you are doing)
+### Manually Start minya (Only recommended if you know what you are doing)

 ```bash
 # Clone the repository